LostInBrittany/wasm-codelab/step-06/README.md

 By specification, the custom element's name must start with a lower-case ASCII letter and must contain a dash (`-`).

 You're going to define your first element, `game-of-life`.
-Let's begin by creating a `game-of-life.js` file in the `elements` folder:
+Let's begin by creating a `game-of-life.js` file in the `GameOfLife` folder:

 ```js
 /**